 - Discuss follow-up treatment options.

-- Drug and alcohol treatment.
+- Drug and alcohol addiction treatment.
 Drug and alcohol treatment will emphasize the role that the substances play in the life of the user.
 Work will be done to minimize people, places, and situations that maintain and encourage use.
 Relapse prevention will be discussed to avoid future use.

 - Mental health treatment.
 Many people seek drugs and alcohol as a way to self-medicate mental health issues.
 Specific mental health treatment can target symptoms and encourage healthier coping skills to improve functioning.
 Some rehabs may incorporate co-occurring disorder or dual diagnosis treatment for mental health and drug abuse into their programs.

 - Medication.
 In an attempt to maintain recovery, a doctor may prescribe medication.
 Several medications exist to reduce the pleasure associated with alcohol use.
 If a doctor prescribed the abused amphetamine to treat ADHD symptoms or another condition, a non-stimulant medication will be more appropriate here.